SoK: Decentralized Exchanges (DEX) with Automated Market Maker (AMM) Protocols: AMM Preliminaries

 \paragraph{Staking reward}

-On top of the liquidity reward in the form of transaction income, liquidity provides are sometimes offered the possibility to stake certain tokens as part of an initial incentive program from the token protocol.
-In that case, the liquidity provider locks the tokens in a pool smart contract and gets rewarded in the form of the staked token.
-The ultimate goal of the individual token protocols (see e.g. \coin{GIV} \cite{CryptoLocally2020} and \coin{TRIPS} \cite{DeGiglio2021}) is to further encourage token holding, while simultaneously facilitating token liquidity.
+On top of the liquidity reward in the form of transaction income, \acp{lp} are offered the possibility to stake pool shares or other tokens as part of an initial incentive program from a certain token protocol.
+The ultimate goal of the individual token protocols (see e.g. \coin{GIV} \cite{CryptoLocally2020} and \coin{TRIPS} \cite{DeGiglio2021}) is to further encourage token holding, while simultaneously facilitating token liquidity on exchanges and product usage.
+These staking rewards are given by protocols other than the \ac{amm}.